SkylarWapato/cadence-education-fund/README.md

 You should see the following output:

 > ℹ️ **Info**: We should see 50 FLOW missing from account 0x03 and 100 FLOW from account 0x04.
-The 150 FLOW hs gone to the fund and the withdrawn by 0x05 (Beneficiary)
+The 150 FLOW has gone to the fund and been withdrawn by 0x05 (Beneficiary)

 ![Check balances](assets/final-account-balances.png)